 History and Heritage

-Walter MacFarlane, who established his Saracen Foundry in the area, named it Possilpark.
-He grew the area from 10 residents in 1872 to over 10,000 just two decades later as his Foundry grew in size and scale.
+Walter MacFarlane, who established his Saracen Foundry in the area, named the area Possilpark.
+As his Foundry grew in size and scale so did the local population – from just 10 residents in 1872 to over 10,000 two decades later!

-MacFarlane produced and sold decorative ironwork to the industrialising world much of which can still be seen in countries far and wide.
-However, little remains on show in Possilpark.
+MacFarlane produced and sold decorative ironwork to the industrialising world much of which can still be seen in countries far and wide across the globe.